mcuntz/dfvue/README.rst

    from dfvue import dfvue
    dfvue('csv_file.csv')

 where the csv file is optional.
-The latter can be left out and a csv file can be opened with the "Open File" button from within ``dfvue``.
+The latter can be left out and csv file(s) can be opened with the "Open File" button from within ``dfvue``.

 Note, ``dfvue`` uses the `TkAgg` backend of `matplotlib`.
 It must be called before any other call to `matplotlib`.
 This also means that you